pushpalroy/JetLime/README.md

 }
 ```

-Pass the `keyExtractor` lambda to define how your `key` will be used in the internal Lazy lists.
+Pass the `key` to define factory of stable and unique keys representing the item.
+Using the same key for multiple items in the list is not allowed.
+This key will be used by a LazyColumn or LazyRow internally.

 ### ⚡ Modify `JetLimeColumn` Style